web-platform-tests/wpt/docs/writing-tests/making-a-testing-plan.md

 ### Don't dive too deep

-Algorithms are usually composed of many other algorithms which themselves are defined in terms of still more algorithms.
+Algorithms are composed of many other algorithms which themselves are defined in terms of still more algorithms.
 It can be intimidating to consider exhaustively testing one of those "nested" algorithms, especially when they are shared by many different APIs.